software-2021-09-02-15-38-08-utc

 Existing service provider challenges include a lack of network visibility into customer traffic.
 They are often unaware of the granular details of traffic profiles, leading them to over-provision bandwidth and link resilience.
 There are a vast amount of over-provisioned networks.
 Upgrades at a packet and optical layer occur without complete traffic visibility and justification.
 Many core networks are left at half capacity, just in a spike.
 Money is wasted on underutilization that could be spent on product and service innovation.
 You might need the analytical information for many reasons, not just bandwidth provisioning.

-Popular network analytic capability tool is sFlow and NetFlow.
-Nodes capture and send sFlow information to a sFlow collector where the operator can analyze with graphing and analytical tools of the sFlow collector.
-An additional tool that can be used is a centralized SDN controller, such as an SD-WAN Overlay that can analyze the results and make necessary changes to the network programmatically.
+Popular network analytic capability tools are sFlow and NetFlow.
+Nodes capture and send sFlow information to a sFlow collector, where the operator can analyze it with the sFlow collector’s graphing and analytical tools.
+An additional tool that can be used is a centralized SDN controller, such as an SD-WAN Overlay, that can analyze the results and make necessary changes to the network programmatically.
 A centralized global viewpoint enabling load balancing can aid in intelligent multi-domain Traffic Engineering (TE) decisions.

 Before you proceed, you may find the following posts of interest: